Eczbek/xieite/docs/namespaces/random/structures/uniform_interruptable_distribution/1/operators/constructor.md

 &nbsp;

 ## Description
 Constructs a `xieite::random::UniformInterruptableDistribution<Arithmetic>`.
-Invokes `std::unreachable()` if all possible values are excluded.
+Throws `std::out_of_range` if all possible values are excluded.

 &nbsp;